 · To receive written confirmation of a service plan, identifying appropriate levels of care agreed with them and by the local authority (where appropriate) to be sent within one week of the start of the service.

 · To have details of the care given each day and the outcomes observed and recorded according to the company’s requirements.
 This will be regularly reviewed according to assessed care needs, and within a timescale agreed with the service user.
-Care plans will be left in their home, until completion of the agreement (when the records will be returned to the company.)
+Care files will be left in their home, until completion of the agreement (when the files will be returned to the company.)
+All care plans are stored electronically on access on access care planning.

 · To have access to friends, relatives, religious leaders, etc, and to be assisted where necessary in making such arrangements.